majabirmancevic/twitter-clone/README.md

 ## •	Project name: Twitter Clone

-The student project called "Twitter Clone" is a social network for posting and viewing short posts, similar to Twitter.
-The application is developed according to the principles of microservice architecture and data is stored in different types of NoSQL databases.
+A team student project called "Twitter Clone" is a social network for posting and viewing short posts, similar to Twitter.

-The following security mechanisms are implemented in the application:
+This application consists of 4 course areas:
+- Service Oriented Architecture – A microservice application that contains the entire business logic of the system.
+The following were used for implementation: Golang programming language and Angular framework;
+- NoSQL Database – Data storage in document database (MongoDB) and wide-column database (Apache Cassandra);

-- Data validation (Prevention of injection attacks, prevention of XSS attacks, performing data validation using the validation criteria),
+- Information Security – Data validation, Prevention of injection attacks, prevention of XSS attacks, HTTPS communication, Authentication and access control, Tool for static code analysis (SonarQube);
-- HTTPS communication,
-- Authentication and access control,
-- Tool for static code analysis (SonarQube)

-#### Technologies used:
-- Frontend: Angular
-- Backend: Golang
-- NoSQL databases: MongoDB, Apache Cassandra
+- Software Development Methodology - Emphasis on agile software development methodology.